NeraiCorp/getUserBarcode/README.md

 ## <a name="api">API</a>

-You can check out the [examples][github_examples] to get an idea of how to use QuaggaJS.
+You can check out the [examples][github_examples] to get an idea of how to use getUserBarcode.
 Basically the library exposes the following API:

 ### <a name="quaggainit">Quagga.init(config, callback)</a>